impress-org/givewp-addon-boilerplate/README.md

 If running `npm run dev` throws an error then check whether the `images` folder exists in your addon directory under `src/Addon/resources`.
 1. If the `images` folder does not exist then create one.
 2. If the `images` folder isn't required then remove the code from `webpack.config.js`.

+---

+DELETE ABOVE THIS LINE WHEN REWRITING README

+---

+## Introduction

+[Write an introduction to what this addon is for]

+## Development

+### Getting Set Up
+1. Clone this repository locally
+2. Run `composer install` from the CLI
+3. Run `npm install` from the CLI

+### Asset Compilation
+To compile your CSS & JS assets, run one of the following:
+- `npm run dev` — Compiles all assets for development one time
+- `npm run watch` — Compiles all assets for development one time and then watches for changes, supporting [BrowserSync](https://laravel-mix.com/docs/5.0/browsersync)
+- `npm run hot` — Compiles all assets for development one time and then watches for [hot replacement](https://laravel-mix.com/docs/5.0/hot-module-replacement)
+- `npm run dev` — Compiles all assets for production one time